 Please note that tens of thousands of materials and sources on LGBTQ+ themes can be found in the collections of Stanford University Libraries.
 Two useful online guides facilitate your access to LGBTQ+ resources at Stanford:

-Inventory of the Charles Patrick Carroll papers - Correspondence, notes, conference papers, and printed matter, relating to medical ethics, and to medical, legal, moral and theological aspects of euthanasia, sterilization, abortion, assisted suicide, and related issues.
-Includes copies of transcripts of war crime trials of Nazi doctors at Nuremberg.
+Charles Patrick Carroll papers - The collection of American Episcopal priest Charles Patrick Carrol contains correspondence, notes, conference papers, and printed matter, relating to medical ethics, and to medical, legal, moral and theological aspects of euthanasia, sterilization, abortion, assisted suicide, and related issues.
+The bulk of the papers consists of research materials Carroll collected from 1972-2002 on German medicine, euthanasia, and the Holocaust.
+Relevant materials include those regarding the Episcopal church’s view on homosexuality.

 Gasper (Jo Ann) papers - The collection documents the political activities of Jo Ann Gasper from 1977 to 1993.
-The collection is focused on her time as the editor and publisher of "The Right Woman" newsletter, as the Deputy Assistant Secretary for Population Affairs for the U.S. Department of Health and Human Services
+The collection is focused on her time as the editor and publisher of "The Right Woman" newsletter, as the Deputy Assistant Secretary for Population Affairs for the U.S. Department of Health and Human Services, and as the Policy Advisor to the Under Secretary for the U.S. Department of Education.
+It is composed of research materials gathered during time in office regarding family planning, education, pro-choice materials, abortion, pornography, domestic violence, sex education, homosexuality, religion, Family Protection Act, Title X, child welfare, social security, and IRS exemptions.

 Rector, F. (1981).
 The Nazi extermination of homosexuals.
 Scarborough House.

-Militant photographic collection - Photographs, drawings, and printed reproductions of illustrations depicting activities of anti-war, civil rights, labor, racial justice, women's rights, and other protest movements in the United States and other countries, mainly from the 1960s through the 1990s.
+Militant photographic collection - The Militant photographic collection consists of pictorial material created or collected by the staff of The Militant for possible publication in the newspaper.
+Subjects represented in this collection include photographs, drawings, and printed reproductions of illustrations depicting activities of anti-war, civil rights, labor, racial justice, women's rights, and other protest movements in the United States and other countries, mainly from the 1960s through the 1990s.

 WE ARE OPEN